drobilc/MatchMaker/love_maker/README.md

 Another conclusion drawn from `homework1` is that the images should be **reduced to half** the original kinect resolution and **converted to grayscale** before runing the search for faces.
 The size of the image that face detector actually proceses is therefore `320 x 240`.

+For face detector to be able to convert face positions from image to 3d point, the *map* service must be working.

 The face detector publishes the detected positions as *Pose*s to `/face_detections_raw` topic.
 The robustifier should subscribe to this topic, deduplicate detections and send the real detections to the `/face_detections` topic.